zoolu-got-rhythm/dijkstras-algorithm-ts/README.md

 ## running

 -   npm i
--   npx tsc && node dist/index.js
+-   npx run start

 ## running tests

--   npx jest
+-   npx run test

 ## graphs tested with usage code examples
+look at index.ts code for example usage! or read below for a more in detail explaination of how to use code.

 ### graph A tested with example code usage